Interactively shaping robot behaviour with unlabeled human instructions: Model

-For combining evaluative feedback with MDP rewards, we adopt the same view as \cite{griffith_policy_2013,ho_teaching_2015,loftin_learning_2016,macglashan_2017}, by considering feedback as an information about the policy and not as standard MDP rewards.
+For combining evaluative feedback with MDP rewards, we adopt the same view as \cite{griffith_policy_2013,ho_teaching_2015,loftin_learning_2016,macglashan_2017}, by considering feedback as information about the policy and not as standard MDP rewards.

-We propose a policy shaping method that uses evaluative feedback to incrementally update the MDP policy.
-We first convert the provided feedback into binary numerical values like in standard reward shaping methods.
+We propose a policy-shaping method that uses evaluative feedback to incrementally update the MDP policy.
+We first convert the provided feedback into binary numerical values like in standard reward-shaping methods.
 Then we use them to directly update the policy without modifying the value function.